somewhenever/somewhenever.github.io/index.md

 Date: Wednesday 26th July 5-6pm
 Venue: Boniface Studios (The Hall)

-__Storytelling that’s as sharp as a lemon and as sweet as a nut.
-Accept it or not, we’re all hooked on our baggage system...__
+__Storytelling that's as sharp as a lemon and as sweet as a nut.
+Accept it or not, we're all hooked on our baggage system...__

-...whether it’s a clutch bag or a holdall.
-But forget what’s in yours, and come and rummage around in Xanthe’s bottomless bag.
+...whether it's a clutch bag or a holdall.
+But forget what's in yours, and come and rummage around in Xanthe's bottomless bag.
 Between the kitchen sink and the old tube tickets lies a pick and mix of marvels, fibs and fables.

 <p style="text-align: center;"><a href=""><img width="80%" src="images/bag-of-wonders1.jpg" /></a></p>